zhicongqiu/GAD_MLSP2015/README.md

 http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=7324326&tag=1

-Also see:

-Actively learning to distinguish suspicious from innocuous anomalies in a batch of vehicle tracks
+Also see: actively learning to distinguish suspicious from innocuous anomalies in a batch of vehicle tracks

 Active learning paper in spie for 2 classes to distinguish suspicious from innocuous anomalies.